snovvcrash/usbrip/README.md

   python3 usbrip.py history events -t | awk '{ sub("$", "\r"); print }' > usbrip.txt && enconv -x UTF8 usbrip.txt
   ```

-  *Remark*: you can always get rid of escape characters by yourself even if you have already got the output to stdout.
-To do that just copy the output data to `usbrip.txt` and write one awk instruction more:
+  *Remark*: you can always get rid of the escape characters by yourself even if you have already got the output to stdout.
+To do that just copy the output data to `usbrip.txt` and write one more awk instruction:

   ```
   awk '{ sub("$", "\r"); gsub("\\x1B\\[[0-?]*[ -/]*[@-~]", ""); print }' usbrip.txt && enconv -x UTF8 usbrip.txt
   ```

-* Generate a list of trusted USB devices as a JSON-file (-o, --output `trusted/auth.json`):
+* Generate a list of trusted USB devices as a JSON-file (`-o OUTPUT`, `--output OUTPUT`):
   ```
   $ python3 usbrip.py events gen_auth -o trusted/auth.json
   ```